 Summary

-The Perez transposition model estimates sky diffuse irradiance on a tilted surface using empirical coefficients derived from extensive sky radiance measurements.
-The model decomposes sky diffuse into three components: isotropic background, circumsolar brightening near the solar disk, and horizon brightening near the horizon band.
+The Perez transposition model estimates sky diffuse irradiance on a tilted surface by decomposing into three components: background, brightening near the solar disk, and near the horizon band.
+It uses empirical coefficients derived from extensive sky radiance measurements.
 Sky clearness and brightness indices determine which coefficient set is applied.
-PlantPredict supports multiple Perez coefficient sets derived from different locations and time periods to optimize accuracy for specific climatic conditions.Inputs
+PlantPredict supports multiple Perez coefficient sets derived from different locations and time periods.Inputs

 | Name | Symbol | Units | Description |